Ragi Dosa Recipe

 3 Ways To Make

-1. First one is the Instant dosa that can be made in minutes just by mixing up ragi flour with curd and water or buttermilk.
-This method is good if you are a small family of 2 to 3.
+1. First one is the Instant dosa that can be made without much planning.
+We just mix up ragi flour with other ingredients and sometimes curd or buttermilk is added for a unique flavor.
+This method is good if you are a small family of 2 to 3 because cooking these takes time.
+Each dosa takes a minimum of 5 mins to cook, so plan accordingly.
 It is similar to the Oats dosa.

 2. Second one is to soak the whole grain ragi, blend it and then ferment it.
 This method has several health benefits as the ragi is soaked, ground and fermented.
 It is good if you are focusing into healthy whole grain diet or have elderly folks at home.